The three types of ADHD vary by common symptom presentation.

 Often therapy can be undertaken as part of the school program for children with ADHD, so discuss this option with both the doctor and the school to find out the best way forward.

-Although ADHD can be managed, not addressing it can lead to serious problems, so it is important to seek help if concerned.
+Although many people can manage their ADHD, not addressing it can lead to serious problems, so it is important to seek help if concerned.

 - ensuring proper exercise and sleep